Palestinian Climber’s Wish From Israeli Prison: 'I Want To Climb All The Mountains When I Am Free'

 “I Want to Climb All the Mountains of Palestine When I Am Released” This is the latest message from Abdallah, shared through his lawyer from the Israeli prison.
 He adds, “Hopefully this July!”

-Feel free to write him a message below
+Feel free to write him a comment below and follow his instagram page

 Next